callison96/unittest2pytest/README.rst

 To have those changes written to another directory::

     unittest2pytest -w source_folder --output-dir /some/where/else

+You must specify a `-f` option (a fix option) otherwise all fixes will be applied and asserts will be reversed.

 By default, this will create backup files for each file that will be changed.
 You can add the `-n` option to not create the backups.
 Please